Client Alert

 - exercises HDD for exports, reexports, or transfers to destinations subject to BIS-administered embargoes or broad trade restrictions, such as Russia; and

-- engages in enhanced due diligence processes for Items included on the Commerce Control List or the CHPL.
+- engages in HDD processes for Items included on the Commerce Control List or the CHPL.

 B. “Real-Time” Screening